Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Classes/Monk/Monk.md

 #### Level 3: Monk Subclass
 You gain a [[Monk subclass]] of your choice.
 A subclass is a specialization that grants you features at certain Monk levels.
 For the rest of your career, you gain each of your subclass's features that are of your Monk level or lower.
 #### Level 4: Ability Score Improvement
-You gain the [[Ability Score Improvement]] feat (see "[[Rules/Playing the Game/Character Creation/Feats]]") or another feat of your choice for which you qualify.
+You gain the [[Ability Score Improvement]] feat (see "[[Feats]]") or another feat of your choice for which you qualify.
 You gain this feature again at Monk levels 8, 12, and 16.
 #### Level 4: Slow Fall
 You can take a [[Actions#Reactions|Reaction]] when you fall to reduce any damage you take from the fall by an amount equal to five times your Monk level.
 #### Level 5: Extra Attack